 A CPM® Applicant must meet the following requirements:

 - Be employed by an Idaho government entity.

-- Program manager responsible for technical or professional support
+- Program manager responsible for technical or professional support; or

-State of Idaho employees are encouraged to complete the Supervisory Academy with the Division of Human Resources to fulfill the prerequisite requirement for CPM.
-Should the Supervisory Academy not be a practical option, applicants can substitute a selection from one of the categories below.
-Applicants from other Idaho government entities may fulfill the prerequisite requirement by using criteria from any one of the main categories below:
+State of Idaho employees are encouraged to complete the Supervisory Academy with the Division of Human Resources to fulfill the prerequisite requirement for CPM®.
+Applicants from other Idaho government entities will need to fulfill the prerequisite requirement by using criteria from one of the main categories below: